jeyries/jeyries.github.io/_posts/2018-09-29-pimp-my-app-part-5-iPad-support.md

 date: 2018-09-29
 ---

+Sometimes you need to take a decision about which devices or form factor your app will support.
+This can have a big impact on test and development time.

 # Supporting the iPad

 The initial customer for this app wanted to support the iPad.
 It could be a perfect valid choice, even if we could wonder if people that go fishing takes their iPad with them.